darshant15/Data-Analysis-Dashboard-On-annual-store-report-/README.md

 Add key performance indicators (KPIs) like total revenue, monthly sales, etc.

-Insert dynamic charts linked to
+Insert dynamic charts linked to PivotTables

+Use slicers for filtering data by region, year, or product

+Apply formatting for a clean, professional layout

+6. Review & Final Touches

+Test interactivity of the dashboard

+Ensure accuracy of calculations and visualizations

+Save and export the final project file.